How to prevent car theft

 Image of a man stealing a bag from a parked car.

-Protection begins with preparation, and while this doesn’t guarantee your car or its parts won’t get stolen, it may help your claim and lower the chances of it happening.
+Protection begins with preparation.
+While this doesn’t guarantee your car or its parts won’t get stolen, it might help your claim and lower the chances of it happening in the first place.

 Car theft prevention tips